 Parking

 Motorists beware!
 Parking fees are one set of venue costs that vary from city to city around the country.
-The highest venue parking fees for guests and exhibitors can be found in London, where the ExCeL charges £25 per day per vehicle parked, while the London Olympia charges £11 for cars and £22 for vans for 1-2 hours of parking.
-Note that these charges can be compounded by the London Ultra Low Emissions Zone (ULEZ) if the vehicle you are using to get to one of these venues is not compliant with the latest regulations.
+The highest fees for guests and exhibitors can be found in London, where parking at the ExCeL starts at £25 per day per vehicle parked.
+Meanwhile, the London Olympia charges £11 for cars and £22 for vans for 1-2 hours of parking.

 Outside of London, parking costs involved in exhibiting are noticeably lower.
 Both the Manchester Central Convention Centre and the Liverpool Exhibition Centre charge less than £10 per vehicle for 1-2 hours of parking.
 Meanwhile, parking at the Scottish SEC is slightly more expensive at £12 for 1-2 hours excluding potential tariffs from the Glasgow Low Emissions Zone (LEZ).